 - Canadian Shield (Player's Player of the Year – Men)

 - Gillian Forence Award (Player's Player of the Year - Women)

-Nominations are open for the awards that require submissions through November 30th to December 31st.
+Nominations are open for the awards that require submissions until November 30th.
 Once the nominations are closed, the Selection Committees will review nominations and submit them to the Rugby Canada Board of Directors for approval.

 Award categories that are open for nominations are: